wp-plugins/google-seo-author-snippets/Readme.txt

 == Changelog ==

-1.0.0

-Initial release version.
+1.0.0 		Initial release version.
 Tested and found works well without any issues.

+1.0.1		Image Conflicts Bug Fixed, Added Extra Social Iconsets.

 == Upgrade Notice ==

-Initial release of plugin v1.0.0
+v1.0.0		Initial release of plugin

+v1.0.1		Bug fix - Image conflicts, Added Extra Social Iconsets.

 == Frequently Asked Questions ==

 1. How to install the plugin?
    Like other plugins google_seo_autho_snippet_plugin is easy to install.
 Upload the google_seo_autho_snippet_plugin.zip file through plugin install page through wp admin.
 Everything will work fine with it.

 2. How to configure the plugin?